heffnerb01/heffnerNET226ClassNotes/heffnernotes.md

 # March 31, 2020
 Working with GitHub and Virtual Studio
 1. Hello everyone.
-Boomer is learning how to use github.
+The Boomer is learning how to use github.
 2. Process for making a repository in GitHub
 3. Create a naming convention and create a new repository
 4. Create a new file